86maylin/HSB-AutoLoadSave/README.md

-# ONLY WORKS IN CAREER MODE
-Do you ever want to work overtime for your shifts?
-Or maybe get off work early?
-I've got the special tool you need right here.
-Lynx won't pay extra for the overtime of course, and thanks to your fellow ship-breakers covering up for you, you can mostly slip away early without getting noticed.

-Default changes the shift duration to 20 minutes.
-You can either use the slider at the bottom of ship select screen, or open the config located under BepInEx\config\86maylin.extend_shorten_shift_time.cfg (generated after installing mod and running the game at least once) to specify/fine-tune the settings you want.
+I was making my first mod for the game, and find it very tedious having to click two buttons to go into my save to test, so I made this mod!
+I suggest pairing this mod with [NoSplashes](https://www.nexusmods.com/hardspaceshipbreaker/mods/3) to optimize your mod testing. :3
+It will not load save when you have not created a profile, so check the logs if it doesn't work.

 Install instruction:
-- Unzip BepInEx(https://github.com/BepInEx/BepInEx/releases/tag/v5.4.22) 64 bit (x64) version into game folder
+- Unzip [BepInEx](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.22) into game folder
-- Unzip this mod into game folder(zip file has correct folder structure already, ExtendShortenShiftTime.dll should go under BepInEx\plugins\ExtendShortenShiftTime)
+- Unzip this mod into game folder(zip file has correct folder structure already, AutoLoadSave.dll should go under BepInEx\plugins\AutoLoadSave)
 - Run and close the game once so BepInEx can initialize
+- It will generate the config file under BepInEx\config\86maylin.auto_load_save.cfg and you can open and edit as you wish